-Motorbike and scooter hire scams
+Moped and motorbike hire scams

 This scam works in a similar way to the jet ski scam.
 When bringing the bike back you’re told that there’s damage to the vehicle and some outrageous repair cost is quoted.
 Again the “police” might be called to assist but they will only help negotiate a lower price.

 Before you drive off, be sure to inspect the bike together with the rental operator, take photos and note any damages.
-Remember, your insurance will only cover you if:

 Snow sports scams